+- 2.1.
 At St Thomas More Catholic Primary School, we believe in developing good patterns of attendance and set high expectations for the attendance and punctuality for all our pupils from the outset.
 It is a central part of our school's vision, values, ethos and day to day life.
-We recognise the strong connections between attendance, attainment, safeguarding and wellbeing.

-The name and contact details of the Senior Attendance Champion (the senior leader responsible for the strategic approach to attendance in our school) is:

-Mrs Elaine McNally, Headteacher head@stmsw.co.uk

-Helping to create a pattern of regular attendance is the responsibility of parents, pupils and all members of school staff.

-To help us all to focus on this, we will:

-- Submit a daily attendance return to the Department of Education, in line with the legal expectations placed on all schools; - Build strong relationships and work jointly with families;

-- Give parents/carers details on attendance in our newsletters; - Promote the benefits of high attendance; - Accurately complete admission and attendance registers and have effective day to day processes in place to follow-up absence as required by law; - Celebrate excellent attendance by displaying and reporting individual and class achievements; - Reward good or improving attendance; - Report to parents/carers regularly on their child's attendance and the impact on their progress; - Contact parents/carers should their child's attendance fall below the school's target for attendance.
+We recognise the strong connections between attendance, attainment, safeguarding and wellbeing. - 2.2.
+The name and contact details of the Senior Attendance Champion (the senior leader responsible for the strategic approach to attendance in our school) is the Headteacher (head@stmsw.co.uk) - 2.3.
+Helping to create a pattern of regular attendance is the responsibility of parents, pupils and all members of school staff. - 2.4.
+To help us all to focus on this, we will: - a) Submit a daily attendance return to the Department of Education, in line with the legal expectations placed on all schools; - b) Build strong relationships and work jointly with families; - c) Give parents/carers details on attendance in our newsletters; - d) Promote the benefits of high attendance; - e) Accurately complete admission and attendance registers and have effective day to day processes in place to follow-up absence as required by law; - f) Celebrate excellent attendance by displaying and reporting individual and class achievements; - g) Reward good or improving attendance; - h) Report to parents/carers regularly on their child's attendance and the impact on their progress; - i) Contact parents/carers should their child's attendance fall below the school's target for attendance.